SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 The [HiFive1 getting started guide](https://sifive.cdn.prismic.io/sifive%2F9c57065b-6d28-465b-b67d-f416894123a9_hifive1-getting-started-v1.0.2.pdf) is actually not the best place for us to get started.
 It uses a fairly heavyweight IDE and isn't targeted at true bare metal.
 There is however a [more detailed datasheet](https://sifive.cdn.prismic.io/sifive%2F4d063bf8-3ae6-4db6-9843-ee9076ebadf7_fe310-g000.pdf) which will be a useful reference for us.

-[Freedom Metal](https://sifive.github.io/freedom-metal-docs/introduction.html#what-is-freedom-metal) (on [GitHub](https://github.com/sifive/freedom-metal/tree/master)) looks more useful, as does the [freedom-e-sdk](https://github.com/sifive/freedom-e-sdk).
+[Freedom Metal](https://sifive.github.io/freedom-metal-docs/introduction.html#what-is-freedom-metal) (on [GitHub](https://github.com/sifive/freedom-metal/tree/master)) looks like a handy reference, as does the [freedom-e-sdk](https://github.com/sifive/freedom-e-sdk).
 We see they provide a [Board Support Package](https://github.com/sifive/freedom-e-sdk/tree/30c143eb5445f47edb351ba54c84ff8285dc27a9/bsp/sifive-hifive1) for the HiFive1, with details we need such as the architecture we're compiling for.
-We also see example programs such as the vanishingly simple [hello](https://github.com/sifive/example-hello/tree/d1397bec64187efb8b791fe1eb307aa3c760c694) which we can use as a sanity check.
+We also see example programs such as the vanishingly simple [hello](https://github.com/sifive/example-hello/tree/d1397bec64187efb8b791fe1eb307aa3c760c694) which we could use as a sanity check.
 However, the Makefile is a big beast designed to support multiple different boards in testing, and we don't need the vast majority of it.

 As such we're not actually going to be _using_ the Freedom Metal library or the freedom-e-sdk directly, but since they're open source we can learn from them and take out the relevant bits.
 Note also that there's a lot of C, which isn't any use to us in a bedrock bare metal world.